 Electrical accidents happen not only at the workplace but even at home.
-An estimated 51,000 electrical home structure fires occur every year, resulting in property damage of more than $1.3 billion (National Fire Protection Association, 2003-2007).
+According to the National Fire Protection Association, an estimated 51,000 electrical home structure fires occur every year from 2003 to 2007, resulting in property damage of more than $1.3 billion (National Fire Protection Association, 2003-2007).
 Additionally, the U.S. Consumer Product Safety Commission reports around 400 electrocution injuries in the U.S. each year.

 One of the most common reasons for electric shock is a ground fault that can exist even with proper wiring and fusing circuit-breaking equipment.
 Its consequences can be devastating, but there are things we can prepare against them.
-This is where the role of GFCI comes in.
+This is where the role of GFCI as a circuit breaker comes in.
 To better understand GFCI, let's start this article by understanding Ground Fault first.

 GFCIs are usually available in three different types: cord-connected type, portable, and receptacle.
 Each one has its own distinctive function and work.
-Cord-connected type GFCI is an attachment plug which protects the cord and any electrical equipment attached to the cord.
-Similarly with portable type, it embodies a no-voltage release device that will disconnect power from the source if any supply conductor is open.
+Cord-connected type GFCI is an attachment plug that protects the cord and any electrical equipment attached to the cord.
+Similarly, the portable type embodies a no-voltage release device that will disconnect power from the source if any supply conductor is open.

 On the other hand, GFCI Receptacles are commonly used as standard receptacles.
 It is placed inside regular outlet boxes, and it protects you against portable electrical device faulting.
 These devices are pretty popular because of their low cost.